 No one had any complaints, only cries of joy.
 My Dad's friend Bob has owned high end restaurants.
 He is not easy to please.
 Even he fell in love with da'Vida, noting that the food is outstanding, the experience to die for.

-The night came to an end over coffee, brownies and warm apple tart.
+The night came to an end over coffee, lava cake and warm apple tart.

 My Dad looks like Popeye in that picture, but he is thoroughly enjoying his dessert!